-The impact of whistleblowers in calling out wrongdoing has again been highlighted this week through a former Facebook Product Manager, Frances Haugen, telling a US Senate Hearing that Facebook is “operating in the shadows” and hiding its research from public scrutiny.
+The impact of whistleblowers in calling out wrongdoing and poor workplace culture has again been highlighted this week through a former Facebook Product Manager, Frances Haugen, telling a US Senate Hearing that Facebook is “operating in the shadows” and hiding its research from public scrutiny.

 Ms Haugen revealed that Facebook’s executives have deliberately hidden research that their products harm children, stoke division and weaken democracy.
 She has also shown how Facebook’s algorithms amplify misinformation.

 Ms Haugen has provided copies of internal research which shows that executives know about these risks but prefer not to act, favouring astronomical profits over the interests and wellbeing of its users.
 The whistleblower’s revelations have plunged Facebook into its biggest crisis in years.